MsS

 I can't believe what I'm thinking about you

 I've spoken about The Prids a few times on here, and I'm happy to say that the release of their new album is just a few weeks away!
 Until the World is Beautiful will be released on NYCs Five03 Records on July 11th.
 For those of you who didn't get the memo, the Prids are a four piece out of Portland, OR.
 They're a little indie, a little new wave, a little post punk, and a lot more than amazing.
-At the heart of this band is the undeniable musical chemistry between guitarist David Frederickson and bassist Mistina Keith, who have been writing songs together longer than most people stay friends.
+At the heart of this band is the undeniable musical chemistry between guitarist David Frederickson and bassist Mistina Keith who have been writing songs together longer than most people stay friends.
 The melodic dance between these two is something that most bands can only dream of one day attaining.
-Not only do the Prids have it, but they make it better, fuller, and more interesting with each new song they make.
+Not only do the Prids have it but they make it better, fuller, and more interesting with each new song they create.

-I've been listening to the Prids for a few years now, and I'm still just as excited about them as I was when I found Love Zero on the heavy rotation shelf at WUOG.
-My friend Drew told me that they were a band I should definitely keep an eye on, because they were sure to do great things.
+I've been listening to The Prids for a few years now and I'm still just as excited about them as I was when I found Love Zero on the heavy rotation shelf at WUOG.
+My friend Drew told me that they were a band I should definitely keep an eye on because they were sure to do great things.
 And he was right.

-The Prids are going to tour heavily this summer in support of their new record, and if you are reading this, I expect you to go out and see them.
-I've seen them a couple of times now, and their live show is truly breathtaking.
+The Prids are going to tour heavily this summer in support of their new record and if you are reading this, I expect you to go out and see them.
+I've seen them a couple of times now and their live show is truly breathtaking.
 You'll be sure to hear (and see) why Mistina is my favorite bass player.

 Here are a couple of tunes from The Prids.
-There are a lot more on their website, so if you like this small sample, feel free to listen to more.
-Five03 Records will also be re-releasing the Prids' debut album Love Zero, so you can look forward to that as well.
+There are a lot more on their website so if you like this small sample, feel free to listen to more.
+Five03 Records will also be re-releasing the Prids' debut album Love Zero so you can look forward to that as well.

 The Prids- Love Zero (from Love Zero)